Frequently Asked Questions

 Our school motto is Do More, Be More.
 We believe that children who work hard, play hard and pray hard can achieve great things.
 Every child is different and has a different starting point.
 We believe our children make us unique.
 It takes seven years to prepare a child for secondary school and we believe that we do this very successfully, developing the whole child.
 All of our members, staff and children, work hard, play hard and pray hard.
 We are a Christ centred school and very proud of it!

 13. How do I sign my child up to Saints and Scholars (breakfast club and after school club)?

-SAS is an external club run by in-house staff and has limited numbers as to how many pupils they can take at one time (especially during COVID-19 numbers are further reduced).
-For those children whose application to start here at St Thomas More in September 2021 is successful, you will be given sign up forms as part of your starting school pack.
+SAS is a paid for, wrap around care club run by in-house staff and has limited numbers as to how many pupils they can take at one time .
+For those children whose application to start here at St Thomas More in September 2023 is successful, you will be given sign up forms as part of your starting school pack.
 This is when you can apply for a space in SAS and then the team will be in contact with you to confirm details and whether there is a space available.